 Ken Reeve emerged first, grinning, followed by the Gringg.
 Frill had a good look at the reactions: the marines, to a man, recoiled and tightened their hands on their weapons as the huge bear-like beings hunched to get through the portal and then stood up and stretched, to relieve the cramp they had endured on the small shuttle.

-"They're friendly and they are not armed,' Ken Reeve said, raising his a safe distance.
-Await further orders."
+"They're friendly and they are not armed,' Ken Reeve said, raising his arms, elbows out and away from his body as he manoeuvred himself between Eonneh and the nearest marines.
+The Gringg followed suit.